 A deterministic identity is one that can be mapped to a single, real consumer.
 Deterministic identity resolution requires tracking and connectivity to unique, personal identifiers such as an email address.

 Deterministic matching aims to identify the same user across different devices by matching the same user profiles together.
 User profiles are comprised of different pieces of data about a particular user, with each user having a separate profile on different devices.

 Dimensions are attributes of your data (e.g., campaign name, channel, segment name ,etc..).

 Marketing sent to a customer or prospect via the mail.
 ZMP supports Direct Mail via partner integrations in Zeta Channel Manager and orchestrated through Zeta Experience Builder.

-Disqus is a networked community platform used by hundreds of thousands of sites all over the web.
-With Disqus, websites gains a feature-rich comment system complete with social network integration, advanced administration and moderation options, and other extensive community functions.
+Disqus is a networked community platform used by 6MM+ sites all over the web.
+With Disqus, websites gain a feature-rich comment system complete with social network integration, advanced administration and moderation options, and other extensive community functions.

 Designated Market Area Pulse (DMAPulse) shows real-time shopping and store visitation trends across competing brands by geography and provides actionable insight on your brand’s geographies that are currently underinvested and overinvested due to emerging growth and risk dynamics.

 DSP is an abbreviation used to describe a company's Demand Side Platform.
 DSP is a system that allows digital advertisers to manage multiple ad exchanges and data exchange accounts through one interface to buy, manage, report on, and optimize the display of advertising media.
 The platform and the Zeta technology are together an example of a demand-side platform.
 Also known as DSP.
 Zeta offers both self-service and managed service through the DSP.

 The dynamic elements of a campaign email are the portions of content where information is populated using logic and/or data from a person's profile.